EurObserv'ER: Observ’ER

 Set up in 1980, Observ'ER, composed of economists and policy experts, produces studies that are recognised on the national and European levels.

-Listened to and respected for the rigour of its work, Observ'ER publishes Systèmes Solaires, Le Journal des energies renouvelables, a bi-monthly magazine about renewable energy and two special editions about the photovoltaic and wind power sectors.
+Observ'ER publishes Systèmes Solaires, Le Journal des energies renouvelables, a bi-monthly magazine about renewable energy and two special editions about the photovoltaic and wind power sectors.
 In this way it plays an advisory role for public authorities and decision-makers, and takes an active part in major contemporary energy debates.

 Its other mission is to quantify and qualify the progress made by renewable energies.

 Observ'ER has been successfully leading the consortium since the creation of the EurObserv’ER project.

 Partners

 ECN

 The Energy research Centre of the Netherlands (ECN) is active within the transition area between fundamental research carried out by universities and the application of knowledge within the market.
 It is the largest research center in the Netherlands in the field of energy (600 people employed by the end of 2006).

 ECN focuses on the knowledge and information required by the government to develop and evaluate policies and to achieve policy objectives in the field of energy, the environment and technological innovation.

 ECN works together with national and international industry in the development and implementation of products, processes and technologies important for the transition to a sustainable energy system.
 The multidisciplinary project teams provide consultancy services at the national, European and global level.